 Buttering: EST bindings are all about butterability and they make a board flex easier underfoot than almost any other binding we encountered.
 They only work with Burton boards which is a huge disappointment but if you only have burton boards then they will butter very well underfoot.
 If you can’t butter with these bindings then your board won’t butter with any.

 So all in all this is a very very expensive binding that only works with Burton boards so to us this is not worth the money.
-Also they eliminated their pretty well liked hinge tech to save weight so you loose a little ollie power compared to the Burton Diode EST.
+Also, they eliminated their pretty well-liked hinge tech to save weight so you lose a little ollie power compared to the Burton Diode EST.

 Burton X-Base EST Images

 Burton Company Information